-Learn What Working Capital is and How to Manage It
+What Is Working Capital and How Can You Manage It?

-Cash flow relates to the amount of money your business earns over a period.
+Cash flow relates to the amount of money your business earns over a period of time.
 In comparison, working capital is a current snapshot of how much cash a business has.
 In this post, we’ll explain why working capital is so important to the survival of any business.

 What is Working Capital?

 Working capital is the difference between current assets and current liabilities.
 Current means 12 months or less in duration for assets and liabilities.

 If current assets are larger than current liabilities, the company has positive working capital.

 Working capital isn’t the same as investment capital or long-term capital – which is used to fund large capital projects that can span years.